 Public Policy Manager

-Prior to joining the California Partnership to End Domestic Violence in 2012, Krista worked at the National Network to End Domestic Violence for three and a half years.
-In her role as the Public Policy Manager her work focused on federal appropriations and the reauthorization of the Violence Against Women Act.
-Her past experience includes work with at-risk youth which fueled her passion for social policy issues.
+Krista Niemczyk is the Public Policy Manager at the California Partnership to End Domestic Violence (the Partnership) where she represents domestic violence programs throughout California at various government agencies, including the California State legislature.
+Through this advocacy, Krista ensures that the voices of domestic violence programs and survivors are heard and reflected in public policies.
+Before joining the Partnership, Krista was the Public Policy Coordinator at the National Network to End Domestic Violence, where her work focused on advocating for increases in federal funding for domestic and sexual violence programs and reauthorizing the Violence Against Women Act.
+Previous experiences include working with at-risk youth, which fueled her passion for social policy issues.
 Krista received her Master's degree in Public Policy with a concentration in Social Policy from American University and received a Bachelor's degree in Social Work from California State University, Long Beach.

 Lisa Fujie Parks, MPH